PRACTICE POLICE ONLINE ASSESSMENT TESTS

-Police Initial Recruitment Test (PIRT) – What is it?The Police Initial Recruitment Test (PIRT) consists of 2 main types of psychometric tests; a numerical ability test and a verbal ability test.
+The Police assessments, (formerly the Police Initial Recruitment Tests), are a series of exams consisting of 2 main types of psychometric tests; a numerical ability test and a verbal ability test.
 Both tests are multiple choice questions that you will take in an exercise room alongside other candidates.
-The most effective way to prepare for these psychometric tests is to carry out sample practice questions which relate to the new police core competencies.
+The most effective way to prepare for these psychometric tests is to carry out sample practice questions which relate to the new police competencies.

-- Speed – Whilst undertaking practice tests, it is important that you work as quickly as possible through each question and see how well you score,
+- Speed – Whilst undertaking practice tests, it is important that you work as quickly as possible through each question and see how well you score;

-- Be Thorough – Try to understand each question and read it carefully,
+- Be Thorough – Try to understand each question and read it carefully;

 - Know How to Answer – During the verbal reasoning tests that form part of the Police Officer selection process, you should answer each question as either True, False or Impossible to Say.

 Remember to answer your questions based solely on the information given, and not on your own views or opinions!

 “A factory fire at ‘Stevenage Supplies’ was arson, the police have confirmed.
 A man was seen running away from the scene shortly before the fire started.
 Earlier that day a man was sacked from the company for allegedly stealing money from the safe.
 The incident is the second one to occur at the factory in as many months.”

 1. Police have confirmed that the fire at the factory was arson.

 2. The man who was seen running away from the fire was the man who started the fire.